Statutory Declarations in Australia

 3. When an employee needs to provide evidence for sick leave.

-A statutory declaration is a signed, written statement in which the declarant (the individual signing) declares the content of it to be true.
+A statutory declaration is a legally binding, signed, written statement in which the declarant (the individual signing) confirms that the content is true.
+Statutory declarations are commonly used for legal and administrative purposes in Australia.

 How do you produce a valid statutory declaration?